Vauban-Cloud/smartsearch/README.md

 You can change the location of this file to better suit your needs by editing the first line of all PHP scripts in the www/api/ folder.

 1. Open `.config.php` in your editor.
-2. Replace `'API_KEY_FOR_THIS_BASE'` with your actual Vauban AI API key for each document base.
+2. Replace `'your-actual-api-key-12345'` with your actual Vauban AI API key for each document base.
-3. Customize the language-specific prompts in the `$add_prompt` array if needed.
+3. Customize the language-specific prompts in the `$ADDPROMPT` array if needed.
 4. Keep the `$STREAMING` variable as `false` for now (future functionality).

 Example configuration: